 If you’re thinking of heading to North America, don’t forget about Canada!
-In 2002, during his Live on Broadway show, Robin Williams hilariously referred to the country as being “like a loft apartment over a really great party”.
+In 2002, during his Live on Broadway show, the late Robin Williams hilariously referred to the country as being “like a loft apartment over a really great party”.

 And while he probably wasn’t being too serious, Canada is a country that’s often overshadowed by its rowdy southern neighbour.
 But that shouldn’t be the case, at least not for motorcyclists when there are roads such as Icefields Parkway that are begging to be ridden.